MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 1. An array of primitive types, which would be a list in Power Query (like `Patient.meta.profile`)
 1. An array of complex types, which would be a table in Power Query (like `Observation.code.coding`, which has a number of columns)

 And then consult the list of examples below.
-There also examples of combining these types of filtering patters in multi-level, nested filtering statements.
+There also examples of combining these types of filtering patters in multi-level, nested filtering statements and more complicated filtering expressions that fold to [composite search parameters](https://www.hl7.org/fhir/search.html#combining)

 In each example you will find a filtering expression (`Table.SelectRows`) and right above each filtering statement a comment `// Fold: ...` explaining what search parameters and values the expression will fold to.